mapproxy/mapproxy/doc/deployment.rst

   from mapproxy.wsgiapp import make_wsgi_app
   application = make_wsgi_app('examples/minimal/etc/mapproxy.yaml')

-This is sufficient for embedding MapProxy with ``mod_wsgi`` or for starting it with Python HTTP servers like ``gunicorn`` (see further below).
+This is sufficient for embedding MapProxy with ``mod_wsgi`` or for starting it with Python HTTP servers like ``waitress`` (see further below).
 You can extend this script to setup logging or to set environment variables.

 You can enable MapProxy to automatically reload the configuration if it changes::